Close Close

 Monmouth University’s integrative team of health professionals provides holistic care for student well-being that recognizes the interconnected facets of body and mind while celebrating the student’s unique lived experiences.

 The University’s approach to Health and Wellness offers various services to address the complex and interrelated aspects of staying well as a Hawk.
-Campus services include medical care, mental health counseling, psychiatry, drug and alcohol counseling, support for students in recovery, nutritional consultation, preventive screenings, and educational programming.
+Campus services include medical care, mental health counseling, support for students in recovery, nutritional consultation, preventive screenings, and educational programming.
 As a family member or friend of a Monmouth student, you can encourage them to engage in help-seeking behavior if you notice them struggling.

 How will I know if my student is struggling?

-Often there are physical or behavioral cues that indicate a student is experiencing some level of distress.
+Often, physical or behavioral cues indicate that a student is experiencing some level of distress.
 Some common indicators include:

 • Marked decline in personal hygiene